 Best Family Christmas Party Games

 Before I share our favorite family Christmas party games we have done in the past, I just want to note that these are all family friendly games, but that there are varying skill levels (reading, using scissors, etc) involved in these games.
 I always try to have an alternative activity for anybody who may not be able to participate in the game.

 Christmas Carol Charades

-We played this one last year and it was so much fun!
+We played this game last year at our family Christmas party and it was so much fun!
 We took some of our favorite Christmas Carols, wrote them on slips of paper and had people draw one and act it out.
 Whoever guessed it had to go next, or if you are worried that may hinder participation, the person who guesses correctly gets to pick someone else to go next.